 The Valley Eruv Project is a partnership of Ahavas Torah: the Scottsdale Torah Center, Chabad of Phoenix, Chabad of Scottsdale, and Congregation Beth Tefillah.

 The Rav Hamachshir is Rabbi Avrohom Teichman, Rav of Agudath Israel of Los Angeles and Rabbinic Administrator of Kehilla Kosher.
 It is locally supervised by Rabbi Ariel Shoshan, Rav of Ahavas Torah, in partnership with Rabbis Pinchas Allouche, Yossi Levertov, and Zalman Levertov.
-VEP’s executive director is Mr. Daniel Zupnick, and its vice president is Mr. Rodney Mollen.
+VEP’s executive director is Mr. Daniel Weltman, and its vice president is Mr. Rodney Mollen.